kariannemah/hold-me/README.md

 ### Installation

-Run <code>git clone</code> https://github.com/kariannemah/hold-me.git to clone this repository to your local machine.
+<code>git clone</code> https://github.com/kariannemah/hold-me.git to copy this repository to your local machine.

-Run <code>cd hold-me</code> to move into the cloned repo.
-Then, run <code>bundle install</code> to install required gems.
+<code>cd hold-me</code> to move into the cloned repo.
+Then, <code>bundle install</code> to install required gems.

-Run the application on your local server with <code>ruby app.rb</code>.
+Start the application on your local server with <code>ruby app.rb</code>.

 Visit http://localhost:4567 to view the application.